ayahtrbl/PetConnect/README.md

 -> If nothing works, try to dm me

 ## for the actual files
--> we are using dist(short for distrbution) folder
+- we are using dist(short for distrbution) folder
+- For assets/php/css we put it in the src folder(short for source application folder)

 ## for development
 -> Go to development_documentation directory